MicrosoftDocs/architecture-center/docs/vm/vm-baseline-content.md

 - Processors architecture
 - Operating system (OS)

 For instance, if you're migrating a workload from an on-premises environment to the cloud, the OS should be a key consideration.
 In an on-premises setup, the OS operates on a disk with a fixed capacity.
-However, in Azure, the OS footprint will impact your choice of VM and disk SKUs.
+However, in Azure, the OS footprint impacts your choice of VM and disk SKUs.

 For information about the supported VM SKUs, see [Sizes for virtual machines in Azure](/azure/virtual-machines/sizes).